Salix

 Salix pseudomonticolafalse mountain willow

-Distribution: Chiefly in the Cascade Mountains in Washington; Alaska to Washington, east to Quebec.
+Distribution: Occurring on both sides of the Cascades crest in the North Cascades in Washington; Alaska to Washington, east across the northern U.S. and Canada to Quebec.

 Habitat: Wet meadows, forested wetlands, and other riparian areas in the mountains.